zdrothwell/CSCI4650-Final-Project-ZDRothwell/README.md

 This is where you will need the Access Key, Secret Key, and Region you defined/chose earlier.
 The fourth setting just leave blank and hit enter.

-Continue with the following commands after you have set up "aws configure".
+Continue with the following commands after you have set up "aws configure":

 ```
 sudo dnf install python3-pip git -y